vezenovm/mastermind-noir/README.md

 ### Future work

 - The contract command is being updated to match the backend that is used in the typescript wrapper.
 It will be possible for devs to generate the contract within typescript.
+    - Once contract command is fixed we can make a trustless mastermind game using smart contract verifiers
 - Match the serialization of buffers in JS to what the Rust/C++ backends use to allow for more complex functionality such as hashes to be verified.
 Currently, if you want to add pedersen hash functionality that will be verified correctly you must write a Rust script that uses the complex functions within Noir's internal packages.